 As a new mom with undersupply, I was desperate to make breastfeeding work.
 I hired lactation consultants, read everything I could about breastfeeding, and scoured the internet for ideas.
 I tried so many

 I was so set on figuring it out that I even created my own lactation cookie recipe, including all of the foods I could find reputed to increase supply.
 I took herbal supplements and drank breastfeeding tea.
 I even ordered an expensive prescription from a compounding pharmacy.
 I wish I could tell you that they all worked perfectly and

 Unfortunately, in my experience, most were a complete waste of time, money, and energy.
 Not only did these methods give me a false sense of hope, but they made me spend way too much time obsessing about what was, and was not, coming out of my breasts.
 I've since learned that, according to research and scientific evidence,

 to increase my supply, so you can save yourself some time and money on things that probably won't help you increase yours.
+Oatmeal

 increase my supply, including brewer's yeast, flax seeds, and almonds.
 Eating oatmeal all day, every day, when I was postpartum just turned me off of oatmeal for a really long time.
 It did nothing for my supply.
 Herbal Supplements

 Motherlove More Milk Special Blend that my lactation consultant conveniently sold at her office.
 Fenugreek gave me horrible gas and made me smell sickly sweet.
 Blessed thistle didn't seem to have an impact, and the tincture was pretty much the worst thing I have ever tasted in my life.

 In retrospect, I wish I hadn't tried herbal supplements to increase my supply.
 They aren't regulated by the Food and Drug Administration (FDA), so you actually don't know what you are putting in your body.
 Also, herbal supplements have

 Pretty much everyone I asked suggested I drink dark beer to boost my milk supply.
 And I wont' lie: I really wanted this one to work.
 I actually had my mom bring me beer to the hospital for after I delivered my baby.
 Sadly, however, all dark beer did was get me

 beer not likely to help with your supply, but alcohol might actually interfere with your let down, resulting in your baby getting less milk.
 So disappointing.
+Lactation Cookies

 In my online research, I discovered several dozen recipes for lactation cookies.
 Being an avid baker myself, I even invented my own that included a number of foods, like oatmeal and brewer's yeast.
 I ate dozens of cookies and didn't really experience a discernible increase in supply.

 needed for lactation.
 They also taste great, so while I wouldn't recommend that new moms get their hopes up or spend tons of money on lactation cookies, I support any and all cookie eating when you're postpartum.
 Sports Drinks

 As a long distance runner, I have tried pretty much every sports drink on the market.
 I am sad to say, though, that when I tried using them to boost my supply, they didn't make much of a difference.
 That said,

 Love it.
 But, you guys, lactation tea is gross.
 I tried three different brands — Traditional Medicinals, Yogi and Earth Mama — hoping to find one that would help boost my supply, But despite their claims that they were soothing and delicious (both hot or cold), they weren't.
 They all had an underlying black licorice flavor, with the not-so-subtle fragrance of dirty plants.
 I honestly couldn't make myself drink more than a couple of cups.
 The postpartum period is hard enough as it is, so I really don't think us new moms need to make ourselves drink gross tea in the name of breastfeeding.
+Prescription Medications

 After my daughter was born, my lactation consultant, who was also a nurse, recommended I try a prescription medication to increase my supply.
 She gave me two options, metoclopramide and domperidone, neither of which are

 at risk for postpartum depression, which actually made me super angry that it was even recommended it to me.
 I truly felt like my health care providers thought my milk supply was more important than my mental health.